 Neapolitan Ice Cream

-When I was young, Neapolitan ice cream seemed like such a fancy flavour.
-Although I greatly preferred the chocolate and vanilla to the strawberry.
-I still do!
-It can as a swirled ice cream in a tub, unlike the classic layered blocks of Neapolitan ice cream that were, very interesting, created as a clever marketing strategy rather than a flavour combo.
+When I was young, Neapolitan sounded like such a fancy flavour.
+Although I greatly preferred the chocolate and vanilla to the strawberry ice cream.
+Still do!
+Ours came as a swirled mixture, unlike the classic layered blocks of Neapolitan ice cream that were, interestingly, created for marketing strategy rather than the flavour combo.
 Check out the history of Neapolitan ice cream for the full scoop.

 Neapolitan Frozen Yogurt Dog Treat Recipe

-Ingredients can be easily scaled to suit your own mould (see tips and tricks below) and you can adjust the mixture measurements in any way you’d like to suit your pet and personal preferences.
-When the post was originally shared many years ago, I actually didn’t even specify any measurements, but I’ve since added some rough figures to help in case readers aren’t comfortable with making estimates.
+Ingredients can be easily scaled to suit your own mould or tray (see tips and tricks below) and you can adjust the mixture measurements in any way you’d like to suit your pet and personal preferences.
+When the post was originally shared many years ago, I actually didn’t even specify any measurements.
+I’ve since added rough figures to help readers aren’t comfortable with making estimates.
 Measurements are indicative only for the treats as pictured and can be adjusted any way you wish.
-Frozen treats are so easy that way!
+Pupsicles are so easy that way!
+Human popsicles are, too.

 Neapolitan Pupsicle Dog Treats

-- 1.5 cups plain yogurt or suitable alternative (see tips) divided into thirds
+- 1.5 cups plain yogurt, kefir, or suitable dog-friendly alternative (see Tips) divided into thirds

 - 1 tbsp carob powder